TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/README.md

 - Operators

 JavaScript Only Assignments
-- Modulus Assignment
+- Assignment Order of Teaching
+  - Modulus Assignment: Review arrays and decisions, also review modulus operator to evalaute even and odd numbers
-- Greeting Someone (based on the hour of the day)
+  - Greeting Someone (based on the hour of the day): Reviews issues with decisions
-- Max of Two Numbers
+  - Max of Two Numbers: Reviews decisions in terms of comparisons
-- Landscape or Portrait
+  - Landscape or Portrait: Reviews ternary operator and how to write very few lines of code
-- FizzBuzz (ordering "RETURN" logic)
+  - FizzBuzz: ordering "RETURN" logic with a problem situation common in blogs
-- Ordering Grades (easier ordering "RETURN" Logic)
+  - Ordering Grades: easier ordering "RETURN" Logic
-- Demerit Points (ordering "RETURN" Logic)
+  - Demerit Points: ordering "RETURN" Logic
+- Assignment order for those stuggling with JavaScript (ordered according to coding difficulty illustrated in notes)
+  - Landscape or Portrait: beginning and advanced code is given
+  - Max of Two Numbers: beginning code is given and uses advanced code from "Landscape or Portrait"
+  - Modulus Assignment: Using Modulus, combine code from "Landscape or Portrait" and "Max of Two Numbers"
+  - Ordering Grades: using if and return keywords to design functions, concrete example
+  - Demerit Points: using if and return keywords to design functions, concrete example with simple arithmetic
+  - FizzBuzz: using if and return keywords to design functions, abstract example
+  - Greeting Someone: using an analogue clock and design feedback, use any assignemnt

 Basic Form Introduction and JavaScript Interactions
 - Basic Form, <a href="https://github.com/MercersKitchen/CS20/tree/master/Websites/Intermediate%20Boilerplate/Basic%20Form%20Collection">Click Here</a>
 - Minimum Assignments to Combine into a Website
+  - Landscape or Portrait
   - Maximum of Two Numbers
-  - Landscape or Portrait
-  - FizzBuzz
-  - Demerit Points
+  - (One of) Ordering Grades | Demerit Points | FizzBuzz
-  - Prime Numbers
+  - (One of) Modulus Assignment | FizzBuzz | Greeting Someone
-- a
+- Maximum: design a website to combine all assignments
+- Of course, options include anything inbetween

 ---